 This company’s programmatic advertising software enables brands and agencies to plan, buy, measure and optimize their global advertising.
-Rapid growth from 70 to more than 700 employees made user identity management a challenge for the company.
+Rapid growth from 70 to more than 700 employees made user identity management a challenge

 The company relied on as many as 30 unrelated SaaS applications to support its expansion, and each app had its own identity management.
 Active Directory (AD) was adopted as the “record of truth” for user information, but user access security and consistency for the different apps were headaches.

 The IT Director explains, “We first realized that we had a problem in scale when we were looking at how quickly we need to respond to provisioning new users.
 Creating users, onboarding and o boarding was a big challenge for us.
 It made provisioning very difficult, very time-consuming, and very complicated from a security perspective.”

 Key among the SaaS applications in use is Workday HCM for human resource and financial management.
 While it made sense to create users within Workday first, there was a shortcoming.
 The Workday application did not offer a systematic way for them to create a unique email address based on the user information.
 Moreover, while the company wanted to use the data from Workday, it also wanted AD to remain the directory system of record.

 The IT director adds, “We needed a system that was standards compliant that would apply to a wide range of tools and that was also easy to use, easy and quick to deploy.
 We needed a tool that could scale with the high rate of growth that we had in our company and at the rate users were adding new tools.
 We also wanted a tool that had a proven track record with all the SaaS apps that we currently used.”